Why so many items on the menu?

 If you have any special or confidential circumstances, or questions regarding your housing plans, contact David King, Housing Director.

-On-campus residents are required to have a meal plan, and all first-year residents are required to have the Standard plan during the fall semester.
-Those who are required to have a meal plan are assigned the Standard plan unless another plan is requested in writing to Housing.
-We ask returning students to select a meal plan for the fall semester when they reserve housing during the Housing Sign-Ups for Next Year in March/April.
+On-campus residents are required to have a meal plan, and all first-year residents are required to have the Standard plan during the Fall semester.
+The Standard plan is assigned, unless another plan is requested in writing to David King, Housing Director.
+We ask returning students to select a meal plan for the Fall semester when they reserve housing during the Housing Sign-Ups for Next Year (March-April).
 See Meal Plans for more information.

 View your housing and meal plan information

-We display fall housing assignments online at the Student Profile at different times for different constituents.
-These times are listed by consituent group under Fall Housing (see the drop-down menu for New, Returning, Away-Abroad, Re-Applicants).
+We display Fall housing assignments online at the Student Profile at different times for different constituents.
+These times are listed by constituent group under Fall Housing (see the drop-down menu for New, Returning, Away-Abroad, Re-Applicants).

 The college website displays room and roommate information at these locations: